 Devices Access Control.
-Administrators can control which users or groups can access USB, FireWire, Infrared, COM and LPT ports; WiFi and Bluetooth adapters; any type of printer, including local, network and virtual printers; Windows Mobile, BlackBerry, iPhone and Palm OS-based PDAs and smartphones; Terminal Services devices; as well as DVD/BD/CD-ROMs, floppy drives, and other removable and Plug-and-Play devices.
+Administrators can control which users or groups can access USB, FireWire, Infrared, COM and LPT ports; WiFi and Bluetooth adapters; any type of printer, including local, network and virtual printers; Windows Mobile, BlackBerry, MTP-enabled devices (such as Android, Windows Phone, etc.), iPhone and Palm OS-based PDAs and smartphones; Terminal Services devices; as well as DVD/BD/CD-ROMs, floppy drives, and other removable and Plug-and-Play devices.
 It's possible to set devices in read-only mode and control access to them depending on the time of day and day of the week.

 Network Communications Control.
 NetworkLock's detection technology is port-independent and recognizes network applications types and protocols where data leakage can occur.
 NetworkLock can be configured to control web mail, social networking communications, instant messaging, file transfer operations and Telnet sessions.
 NetworkLock can intercept, inspect and control plain and SSL-tunneled SMTP email communications with messages and attachments controlled separately, as well as web access and other HTTP-based applications and encrypted HTTPS sessions.
 Messages and sessions are reconstructed with file, data and parameter information extracted and then passed to the ContentLock module for content filtering.
 Audit (event) logging and data shadowing trails are maintained as conditionally specified.